filviu/blog/content/posts/2009/2009-06-22-how-to-watermark-you-pictures-for-free.md

   - watermark

 ---
 Ever since I post pictures on the internet I searched for a way to watermark them.
 I am not paranoiac but I want others to respect my work.
 I used to use <a href="http://www.gimp.org/" target="_blank" rel="noopener">The GiMP</a> but that was slow, so I searched and discovered <a href="http://www.faststone.org/" target="_blank" rel="noopener">Fast Stone Image Viewer</a>.
-It&#8217;s fast, free for personal use and has an array of functions that can be applied in Batch Mode, many useful if you publish your pictures online.
+It's fast, free for personal use and has an array of functions that can be applied in Batch Mode, many useful if you publish your pictures online.

-Here&#8217;s a quick step by step:
+Here's a quick step by step:

 1. Start Fast Stone, select the images you want to watermark and press **F3**.
 The following window appears: